Pan Frying

 1. If you're using a marinade, get your fish soaking in it in the fridge.
 You want about 1/2 to 1 hour soak, turning occasionally.

-4. Make three shallowly diagonal cuts part way through the flesh on both sides.
-Brush both sides of the fish with olive oil, Situate the fish good side down so it'll be up after turning.
+5. Make three shallowly diagonal cuts part way through the flesh on both sides.
+Brush both sides of the fish with Olive Oil.
+Place the fish in the foil tray you have made good side down so it'll be up after turning.

-6. Set you broiler pan low.
-My old Wedgewood stove has a maximum of 3-1/2 inches between the heating element and the pan but that seems to be enough for fish of reasonable size.
+7. Set you broiler pan low.
+My antique Wedgwood stove has a maximum of 3-1/2 inches between the heating element and the pan but that seems to be enough for fish of reasonable size.
 Line your broiler pan with foil so liquid that drains through the holes you've punched will be easy to clean up.
-Preheat the broiler so it's fully up to temperature before putting the fish in.
+Check that your broiler is fully up to temperature.

-10. When the fish is done on the second side, bring it out again and slide it off onto the serving plate, apply sauce, garnish and serve.
-The finished Moonfish is shown at the top left corner of this page.
+13. When the fish is done on the second side, bring it out again and slide it off onto the serving plate, apply sauce, garnish and serve.

 These times are approximate because a lot depends on the fish and particularly on your broiler - they vary a lot.